 Foreword: This description for Sierra Canyon will have sections that read very similar to the Tango Canyon description as both of these trips have similar approaches and returns.

 From the pullout on the Apache Trail, head into lower Fish Creek and begin rock-hopping downstream.
 Keep track of your distance as you are looking for the 1st major drainage coming down into Fish Creek from your right at 0.5 miles.

 Turn right and climb up the west slope of this drainage, trying to stay near the ridge that runs along the west side.
 You will pass by a rock formation that some say resembles a ship's bow.
-Past this rock formation, continue climbing up the left side of the canyon until you reach a fairly flat saddle.
-Do NOT wait too long to make the climb assuming you can use the slot-like drainage you see ahead of you on your left, you need to summit before reaching that drainage.
+Past this rock formation, continue climbing up the canyon's left side until you reach a reasonably flat saddle.
+Do NOT wait too long to make the climb assuming you can use the slot-like drainage you see ahead of you on your left.
+You need to summit before reaching that drainage.

-The first obstacle that you will encounter is a 15 ft drop over a chock stone into a pool of water.
+The first obstacle that you will encounter is a 15 ft drop over a chockstone into a pool of water.
 You will want to bypass on canyon left.
-Continue bouldering your way down stream, there is an enormous boulder chock-stone you will likely climb under.
+Continue bouldering your way downstream, and there is an enormous boulder chock-stone you will likely climb under.
 The canyon begins to deepen and presents some views that encourage you to keep going!

 There were quite a few potholes found in Sierra Canyon, but nothing I would consider drinking in a non-survival situation, so bring at least 3-4 liters.
 Lower Fish creek will have some water.
 Depending on the season, Fish Creek could also be flowing strong.
 However, after four months with almost no rain, only a few isolated pools that looked moderately decent were observed on this trip.
 You would need a filter.